FiachraCI/fiachra-holland-portfolio-site/README.md

 ### **Images**

 Background images and  the project sections thumbnails were taken from [Unsplash](https://unsplash.com/) (credited below in the credits sections).
-The background images were specifically selected as the aim was to subliminally suggest that the site owner is unique, the backgroud images in both the _landing_ & _about_ section feature a single leaf and tree respectively that stand out from the images surroundings.
+The background images were specifically selected as the aim was to subliminally suggest that the site owner is unique, the background images in both the _landing_ & _about_ section feature a single leaf and tree respectively that stand out from the images surroundings.
 The background images have an opaque overlay on top of them.
 This was done to make sure the user was not distracted from the main content of the respective sections.

 # **Features**

 ### **Existing Features**

-After consideration of the expected users, and that these users are likely to be working in an office enviornment, the decision was made not to include any audio or video files in the site as this has the potential to distrupt others around them resulting in a potentially poor user experience.
+After consideration of the expected users, and that these users are likely to be working in an office environment, the decision was made not to include any audio or video files in the site as this has the potential to disrupt others around them resulting in a potentially poor user experience.

 The website has the following features, listed in order of appearance - left to right & top to bottom respectively on the website.

 * Logo - this feature is intended to clearly convey the site owners name / brand, this also serves as an anchor to the home of the site and is placed on the top-left of the site, as is convention.

 * The Navbar - This is the heart of the site.
 The navbar allows the user to navigate the site from anywhere in the site that the user finds themself.
 It will have a 'mouse-over' feature to provide feedback about which link they are about to click.
-The navbar will is designed to expand at the _sm_ breakpoint.
+The navbar is designed to expand at the _sm_ breakpoint.

 * Call to action button - this feature is on the landing page and is designed for people who want to contact the site owner quickly without having to navigate through the other content.

 * Scroll prompt - the scroll prompt is an animated feature which will is placed on the bottom of the viewport of the landing section, this gives the user a visual prompt that the site is one continuous page and is best experienced as such, and will hopefully prevent them from first navigating through the site via the navbar.
 This feature was coded entirely by [WEB CIFAR](https://www.youtube.com/channel/UCdxaLo9ALJgXgOUDURRPGiQ), specifically [this tutorial](https://www.youtube.com/watch?v=LY1jeQGUiAI&t=57s) and full credit goes to the author.

-* Progress bars - this feature is intened to give the user a visual representation of proficiency in the various languages the site owner is fluent in.
+* Progress bars - this feature is intended to give the user a visual representation of proficiency in the various languages the site owner is fluent in.
 This feature is intended to show both the skills and, subtly, any potential relevant weaknesses of the site owner at the same time, while emphasising the strengths as to not convey incompetence.

-* Project section links to finished sites and GitHub repositories - as these projects are not real projects at the time or writing, the links are intended to convey their eventual prupose.
+* Project section links to finished sites and GitHub repositories - as these projects are not real projects at the time or writing, the links are intended to convey their eventual purpose.
 The links in the meantime, are linked to [example.com](http://example.com/)
     * [This tutorial](https://www.youtube.com/watch?v=AtWJRBdzanM&t=1594s&ab_channel=MDB-justcodeit) was used early on in the project to help with understanding the Bootstrap grid system.
     The code in the projects section was written entirely by me and is significantly different from the code in this tutorial, however, to be absolutely transparent I have included this tutorial